 1532 to 1620 – the Portuguese Empire briefly claimed Barbados.

 1625: English Landing

-On 4th May 1625, Captain John Powell landed an English ship on the now deserted shores of Barbados.
+On 4th May 1625, Captain John Powell landed an English ship on Barbados’ now deserted shores.
 In fact, this landing is said to have been a navigational error, when the crew sailed off course on a journey from Brazil to England and ended up in Barbados.
 Nevertheless, Powell claimed the island in the name of King James 1st of England.

 1627: First Settlement

 The first British settlers arrived in Barbados on 17th February 1627, brought over by Captain Henry Powell (John’s brother).
 It consisted of 80 English settlers and 10 kidnapped Irish and English workers.
-They named the settlement ‘Jamestown’ (now Holetown), and over the next decade, Barbados was divided up amongst the wealthy gentry of England, who had the finances and connections to manage and develop the land.
+They named the settlement ‘Jamestown’ (now Holetown).
+Over the next decade, Barbados was divided up amongst England’s wealthy gentry, who had the finances and connections to manage and develop the land.

 1639: House Of Assembly

-The Barbados House of Assembly was established and was also historically only the third Parliamentary democracy in the world.
+The Barbados House of Assembly was established and was also historically only the third Parliamentary democracy globally.

 1661 – 1688: Slavery Days